Need-to-Know’s before buying their Security System

 Smart phone apps and home automation equipment…

 Most of the equipment is wireless.
-The control panel, cameras and smart thermostats will require connecting to a power source and possible drilling holes in wall to connect wiring.
-The security camera they offer is not a pan tilt camera.
+The control panel, cameras, and smart thermostats will require connecting to a power source and possible drilling holes in the wall to connect wiring.
+The security camera they offer is not a pan-tilt camera.
 Meaning, users cannot turn it right and left using a smartphone.
 Their door sensors and motion sensors have a small red light indicator that will light up if triggered.
-The control panel is touchscreen and functions much like a tablet.
-Motion detectors, door and window sensors along with their unique touchscreen control panel.
-Must pay out-of-pocket for most advanced equipment (cameras, smart thermostat) upfront.
+The control panel is a touchscreen and functions much like a tablet.
+Motion detectors, door and window sensors along with their unique touchscreen control panel (compare it to Vivint sky here).
+Must pay out-of-pocket for most advanced equipment (cameras, smart thermostat).

 What it takes to get their security system up and going